zingale/mysystem/README.md

 DocumentRoot to "/raid/www/"

-and update the block to relax access there
+Beneath that, leave the `/var/www` block alone, but under that, change the `/var/www/html` block to `/raid/www` to relax access in the html directory.

 create an index.html there: